 When you configure the flatten transformation to flatten a hierarchy, you specify the field that contains every node in the hierarchy and the field that contains their corresponding parent based on the hierarchy.
-The flatten transformation generates one record for each node in the hierarchy.
-Each record contains all ancestors up the hierarchy chain for each node.
+The flatten transformation generates one record for each hierarchy node, which we refer to as the "self ID."
+Each record contains two generated columns that store the hierarchy for each self ID node.

-The flatten transformation stores the list of ancestors in two formats in the resulting dataset.
 One column contains a comma-separated list of all ancestors for each node in the hierarchy.
 The other column contains the hierarchy path.